-How Does The Official World Golf Ranking Work?
+What is the Official World Golf Ranking system?

 The Official World Golf Ranking (OWGR) is a system for rating the performance level of professional golfers, with players accumulating points over a two year rolling period to determine their ranking in the OWGR.

-To put it simply, a golfer’s World Ranking is obtained by dividing their points total by the number of events they have played, which gives an average from which players are ranked by.
+To summarise, a golfer's World Ranking is given by dividing their points total by the number of events they have played.
+This creates an average score, which is used to rank players.

 In order to place additional emphasis on recent performances, points awarded for each tournament are maintained for a 13-week period.

-Major Championships, World Golf Championships, Olympic Golf Competition, and the World Cup of Golf are also all eligible for World Ranking Points – team events aren’t, however.
+Major Championships, Olympic Golf Competitions, and the World Cup of Golf are also all eligible for World Ranking Points - team events aren't, however.

-New rankings are produced each week, though a player’s recent upheaval in form still might not propel them up the rankings, because the previous two years are taken into account.
+New rankings are produced each week, though a player's recent improvement in form still might not propel them up the rankings, because the previous two years are taken into account.